kayis-rahman/kayis-rahman/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on 2d Game.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Unity.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on first game, Ping me if your intrested.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Desgining.
-- 💬 Ask me about ...
+- 💬 Ask me about something weird.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Send a message to any of the above platforms.
-- 😄 Pronouns: ...
+- 😄 Pronouns: Idyllic
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I don't know.
 -->